jamiealquiza/sangrenel/README.md

   -workers=1: Number of Kafka client workers
 </pre>

 The <code>workers</code> directive initializes n Kafka clients.
-Each client manages 5 Kafka producer instances in goroutines that synchronously publish messages to the referenced Kafka cluster/topic as fast as possible.
+Each client manages 5 Kafka producer instances in goroutines that synchronously publish messages (fixed Lorem Ipsum gibberish for now) to the referenced Kafka cluster/topic as fast as possible.
 Kafka client instance counts need to be scaled up in order to produce more throughput, as each client connection maxes out throughput with roughly 5 producers.

 If a topic is referenced that does not yet exist, Sangrenel will create one with a default of 2 partitions / 1 replica.
 Alternative parition/replica topologies should be created manually prior to running Sangrenel.